silinternational/cover-api/CONTRIBUTING.md

 `domain.Warn` can be used to log at level "warning" and also send to Rollbar

 `domain.Info` or `domain.Logger.printf` will log but not send to Rollbar.

+## Debugging with Delve

+Remote debugging with a compatible IDE is possible using the `debug` container.
+It does not have buffalo file watching capability, so any code changes will not be compiled without a manual restart of the container.

+Set up in GoLand is as simple as adding a Run/Debug Configuration.
+Use type "Go Remote" and use default settings (host: localhost, port: 2345, on disconnect: ask).

+To begin debugging, run `make debug`.
+This kills the `buffalo` container and starts the `debug` container.
+Once the app build is finished, click the debug button on the GoLand toolbar.